* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 To reheat the smoked salmon, preheat the oven to 300°F (150°C).
 Put the smoked salmon on a baking tray covered in foil.
 Drizzle melted butter or oil over the salmon or add a little broth.
 Heat the smoked salmon for 15-20 minutes.
 The time it takes will depend on the thickness of the fish.

 Note: these instructions are for hot-smoked salmon.
-If you have cold-smoked salmon, I don’t recommend reheating it.
+If you have cold-smoked salmon, I don’t recommend heating it.
+Simply adding the cold-smoked salmon to a hot dish will be enough to warm it.

 How to store salmon

-Store leftover salmon in a shallow airtight container in the fridge.
+Store leftover salmon in a shallow, airtight container in the fridge.
 You can also wrap it tightly in plastic wrap or foil.
 Cooked salmon will last for 2-3 days in the fridge.

+Ensure you get the salmon in the fridge within 2 hours of cooking it.
 If the salmon is left out at room temperature for too long, it will start to breed bacteria and will become unsafe to eat.

 salmon fillets in an airtight container